 2 small or 1 large avocado, mashed

-- First, make the mango salsa by combining mango, red onion, cilantro, lime juice 1 tbsp olive oil and 1/2 tsp salt.
+- First, make the mango salsa by combining mango, red onion, cilantro, lime juice 1 tablespoon olive oil and ½ teaspoon salt.
 Add serrano pepper.
 If you like a milder salsa, add half of the chile very finely chopped.
 If you prefer it hotter, add a whole pepper.
 You can add half first, taste and adjust if you want more heat.
 It's important to make the salsa first and let it sit for 10 minutes before serving.

-- While the salsa sits, combine shrimp with cajun seasoning and remaining 2 tbsp extra-virgin olive oil.
+- While the salsa sits, combine shrimp with cajun seasoning and remaining 2 tablespoon extra-virgin olive oil.
 If your cajun seasoning is salted, you won't need to add more salt.
-If it's not, add roughly 1 tsp of salt to the shrimp.
+If it's not, add roughly 1 teaspoon of salt to the shrimp.

 - Heat up a skillet to a high heat.